nextbreakpoint/common/README.md

 Try is an implementation of a monad for dealing with exceptions in Java language.

-Try helps handling of checked exceptions in functional code.
+Try helps to handle checked or unchecked exceptions in functional code.

 ## Example